Peasant Loaf Recipe

 If you do not have a starter, you can make this recipe by rehydrating 2 tbsp yeast in 2.5 cups of warm water and mixing in a cup of rye flour.
 Yeast revives best around 110°F (43°C).
 If you start with colder water than that the yeast will reactivate but it can off-gas some funky flavor.
 Don’t use water hotter than 135°F (58°C).

-Mix these ingredients with my kitchen aid using the dough hook and then put the dough in a crock with a lid that I have and put it in the fridge for at least 24 hours so that the gluten and other anti-nutrient factors break down making the bread more nutritious.
-I learned that from a baker friend in Minnesota who studied at Ballymaloe, a traditional culinary school in Ireland.
-She also taught me that bread should always be cooked to an internal temperature of 190 degrees to be sure that all the gluten proteins have coagulated properly.
+3. Put this in the fridge and wait for at least 24 hours so that the gluten and other anti-nutrient factors break down making the bread more nutritious.
+I learned that from a baker friend in Minneapolis who studied at Ballymaloe, a traditional culinary school in Ireland.

-When I want to use it, I dust my peel and then shape a couple of loaves of bread.
+5. Don’t work the dough too much, just tuck the top surface of the dough into the bottom and then place it on the peel.
 It’s like making a roll with sticky dough.
-Don’t work the dough too much, just tuck the top surface of the dough into the bottom and then place it on the peel.
-Let it rise for 40 minutes.

-20 minutes before I want to bake my bread, I put my baking stone in the oven on one shelf and my broiler pan on the shelf underneath it and preheat it to 450 degrees.
-Dust the loaf with flour and decorate it with some sort of slashes, then slide the loaves of bread onto the baking stone in the oven and pour a couple of cups of hot water in the broiler pan.
-You are using steam to create more even heat in the oven.
+1. 20 minutes before I want to bake my bread, I put my baking stone in the oven on one shelf and my broiler pan on the shelf underneath it and preheat it to 450 degrees.

-Shut the oven quickly and bake the loaves for 25-35 minutes depending on how big they are.
-They are done when the internal temperature reaches 190 degrees F, and the crust is quite brown.
-It will be crisp and chewy, so if you don’t like that you can use a pastry brush to brush some oil or butter on it at this point.
+It will be a crisp crust so if you don’t like that you can use a pastry brush to brush some oil or butter on the crust.
 Don’t worry though the bread is not dry.
 You can see in this picture it has a moist chewy texture, which is my favorite.